Skip to content

 Installation via Pre-compiled Binary Files

-Frontend-Backend Separation Deployment
+Frontend-Backend Separated Deployment

 Linux